Sthaagg/CheskoPapyrusShared/README.md

 makes fallback events somewhat unsuitable for long-running event code or events with many receivers.
 Try to return quickly from your custom events in order to speed up execution time.
 * There is more to set up; it isn't a purely code-based solution.
+(It is, however, a heck of a lot less to set up than doing it yourself without SKSE.)
 * You have to write more code (manually unpacking data for the receiver, etc).
 * Unlike Mod Events, which take an arbitrary number of parameters pushed to the event, Fallback Events can only take 32 of each type (32 bools, 32 ints, etc).